3rd Battalion, 319th Field Artillery Regiment: Deployment

-The 3-319 AFAR, commanded by LTC (later MG) Lee E. Surut, deployed to Vietnam in support of the 173rd Airborne Brigade in May 1965.
+The 3-319 AFAR, commanded by LTC (later MG) Lee E. Surut, deployed to South Vietnam in support of the 173rd Airborne Brigade at Bien Hoa Base Camp in May 1965.
 The unit fired the first American artillery in the Vietnam War, when the base piece of Battery C conducted its first registration.
 Less than 30 days after deploying, TF Surut (3-319 AFAR reinforced with cavalry, engineers and others) conducted the artillery's first combat air assault when they secured a landing zone, emplaced their howitzers and provided support to infantry TF Dexter.
 The 3–319th AFAR was the first U.S. Army unit to participate in offensive operations by providing fires support to Army of the Republic of Vietnam (ARVN) forces relieving the town of Dong Xoai in June 1965.
 It was joined by the 161st Bty, Royal New Zealand Artillery in June 1965 which was attached as the fourth firing battery.

 OPORD 17–65

-From 27 June 1965 to 1 July 1965, 3–319 AFAR fired nearly 5,000 rounds of 105mm in support of five infantry battalions from three nations (1st Battalion, 503rd Infantry Regiment and 2nd Battalion, 503rd Infantry Regiment from the U.S. 173rd Airborne Brigade, 3rd and 4th Battalions of the ARVN 2nd Airborne Brigade and the 1st Battalion, Royal Australian Regiment), in addition to coordinating New Zealand and Vietnamese artillery fires, close air support and armed helicopter fires through the brigade fire support coordination center.
-To support what was known simply as OPORD 17–65, 3–319 AFAR provided 10 forward observers, 3 liaison officers and 2 aerial observers above the normally provided fire support coordination personnel.
-Initially organized with three 6-gun 105mm firing batteries, the battalion was later authorized a fourth firing battery.
+From 27 June 1965 to 1 July 1965, 3–319 AFAR fired nearly 5,000 rounds of 105 mm in support of five infantry battalions from three nations (1st Battalion, 503rd Infantry Regiment and 2nd Battalion, 503rd Infantry Regiment from the U.S. 173rd Airborne Brigade, 3rd and 4th Battalions of the ARVN 2nd Airborne Brigade and the 1st Battalion, Royal Australian Regiment), in addition to coordinating New Zealand and Vietnamese artillery fires, close air support and armed helicopter fires through the brigade fire support coordination center.
+To support what was known simply as OPORD 17–65, 3–319 AFAR provided ten forward observers, three liaison officers and two aerial observers above the normally provided fire support coordination personnel.
+Initially organized with three six-gun 105 mm firing batteries, the battalion was later authorized a fourth firing battery.